After starting oaCapture you should see a screen like this:

 Here there’s a Xagyl five-slot 1.25″ wheel attached.

 The “Options” menu enables various components of the application:

 “Histogram” opens a new window to display a histogram for the captured data.

 “Reticle” displays a reticle over the captured image in the preview window.
 A number of different reticle types are available, chosen from the “Settings” dialog (see later).
 Once displayed the centre of the reticle can be dragged around the screen by “grabbing” the centre with the mouse, or rotated using a mouse scroll wheel when the pointer is in the preview area:

 “Flip X” and “Flip Y” flip the image about the vertical and horizontal axes respectively.
 If the camera supports this in hardware then the flipping will be done that way, otherwise in software.
 Flipping raw colour images may result in unexpected behaviour as the original colour mask may no longer be suitable.

 “Demosiac” enables conversion of raw colour data from monochrome to full colour.
 This can be just for the preview image or for both the preview image and the frame written to an output file.

-The “Settings” menu controls configuration of the application behaviour:
+The “Settings” menu control configuration of the application behaviour:

 All these options open the same configuration window at a different tab.